Electric vs. combustion - are electric boat engines worthwhile?

 As a rule of thumb, AGM batteries are about three times heavier.
 Usually, the tank flies out of the boat during a retrofit and provides enough space and a certain frame for additional weight on the boat.
 It is important to design the battery as optimally as possible, then a little more weight in the boat is almost no more disadvantage.
 Especially with sailing boats, they sometimes need a little more weight in the keel.

-5. Charging time for electric boat engines
+5. loading time for boats

-The charging speed of battery systems continues to increase and the flexibility of e-mobility continues to develop.
-The Supercharger from Tesla leads the way and charges a car battery up to 80% within 30 minutes.
-The number of charging stations on the water also continues to increase, making longer excursions possible in the future without any problems.
+The charging time until fully charged varies depending on the battery and charger.
+A boat can be refueled much faster with gasoline, diesel or hydrogen.
+On paper, this is another disadvantage of an electric boat drive.
+However, boaters are very rarely on the road for long periods of time without stopping.The charging speed of battery systems continues to increase and the flexibility of e-mobility continues to evolve.
+Tesla's Supercharger leads the way, charging a car battery up to 80% in 30 minutes.
+The number of charging stations on the water also continues to rise, so in the future even longer trips will be possible without problems.

 Conclusion: comparison of electric and combustion engines